Her Space Holiday

 The Astronauts Are Sleeping Volume 1 (Skylab Operations) and The Astronauts Are Sleeping Volume 2 (No Karma, 1999), collect compositions for guitar and synths recorded between 1996 and 1998.

 Home Is Where You Hang Yourself (Tiger Style, 2000) contains one CD of 10 new studio tracks and a CD of 8 remixes.
-Bianchi's plan is to release eight Her Space Holiday records in one year.
+Bianchi planned to release eight Her Space Holiday records in one year.
 This album marks a major breakthrough in Bianchi's quest for a postmodern harmony.
 The simple sounds and techniques that make up Bianchi's arsenal are assembled in complex architectures of music.
 Bianchi has reached the point where where "lo-fi" turns into "hi-fi", roughly the way Apples In Stereo did in pop music.
 Bianchi found his true voice via Codeine's and especially Bedhead's "slocore", Spiritualized's torpid shoegazing Talk Talk's dilated synth-pop and even relaxing, trance-oriented new age music, not to forget the experiments on the song format conducted in the 1970s by Robert Fripp and Brian Eno.
 Mostly, Bianchi simply tries to sing old-fashioned melodies and old-fashioned stories with a mixture of grand gestures and soft touches (Sugar Water, The Doctor And The DJ).
 Occasionally the add-ons prevail and the song is warped into a spacetime singularity (Snakecharmer).
 Often, Bianchi reaches back to the roots of folksinging, with a more subdued tone (A Matter Of Trust, Famous To Me).
 The second disc is snobby and impersonal as most remix affairs are.

 Ambidextrous (Wichita, 2001) is the usual (tedious) album of remixes.